Mickie4/Milestone-Project1/README.md

 •	An “About Us” section to present a brief explanation on how the concept was thought out and what the website offers.

-•	A “subscribe to our Newsletter” section to prompt visitors to get on the mailing list for notifications when news articles are released.
+•	A Portraits section for visitors to get to view Valentina's work

-•	There will be a section to meet the team of writers – this is to create a more personal feeling for visitors and to help the brand’s credibility –.

-•	An index of topics filled with articles that have the option to be shared directly to the visitor’s social media profiles which will help to expand the community of followers and a button to download a PFD copy of the article for those who wish to store the information.
+•	A film section with a clip from a project that Valentina participated in.

-•	A contact us form for visitors to send in their questions and suggestions.
+•	A contact form, buisness details and a map for customers to visit the studio.

-This is what’s on the table for the present production release and in the future
+•   Other work page where Valentina advertises all the other kinds of photography she can do

 ### Features Left to Implement

 •	The option to change the content into a different language (Spanish)
-•	A “top stories” section between the about us section and topics
-•	Expand the topics section
-•	An events section for advertising all kinds of gatherings happening within the community.
+•	A section to register for the Newsletter
-•	A lunar calendar with appropriate suggestions of rituals and celebrations.
+•	A booking form

 ## Technologies Used